cupel · v0.1 · MIT

 Install the package:

-$ npm install -g cupel
+$ npm install -g @samgalanakis/cupel

 Set up your office, the vault where cupel keeps everything it learns.
 It defaults to ~/cupel; override with CUPEL_HOME: